Myoko Ski Hire, Other Services

 Myoko Ski School

-Myoko Snowsports offer group lessons for little kids aged 3-6 (Mini Mountaineers) in the morning or for the full day.
-They have two dedicated kids’ ski areas as well as an indoor kids’ centre, and thankfully they offer complimentary storage for kids’ equipment, so there’s no need to lug their equipment up to the ski area.
+Myoko Snowsports is also based in Akakura Onsen and offers group lessons for little kids aged 3-6 (Mini Mountaineers) in the morning or for the full day.
+They have two dedicated kids’ ski areas as well as an indoor kids’ centre.
 Myoko Snowsports also provide group lessons for children aged 7-14 (Alpine Explorers) for the full day including lunch, so adults can fully go and rip up the powder by themselves!
-Prices are a bit cheaper than Australian ski schools and considerably less expensive than upmarket USA resorts, and the rates for Myoko Snowsports kids lessons are significantly cheaper per day for 4 days or more.
+Prices are a bit cheaper than Australian ski schools and considerably less expensive than upmarket USA resorts.
 These kids’ lessons should be pre-booked.
+For adults, Myoko Snowsports offer group lessons for skiing in the morning and snowboarding in the afternoon.

 Myoko Kogen Child Care